 - Care of the Older Person 5N2706

 - Care Skills 5N2770

 - Infection Prevention & Control 5N3734

-Students on this course will also be required to complete a Manual Handling: Patient Lifting and Moving Course (provided in the College) and undergo Garda Vetting prior to the commencment of Work Experience.
+Students on this course will also be required to successfully complete a PHECC Certified First Aid Responder Course and a Manual Handling: Patient Lifting and Moving Course (provided in the College at an additional cost) and undergo Garda Vetting prior to the commencment of Work Experience.

 Additional Costs Associated with this Course

-I am interested in the Healthcare Support with EMT course at Westport CFE because like many others I need a back door into third level education.
+I am interested in the Healthcare Support course at Westport CFE because like many others I need a back door into third level education.
 I want to do nursing or become a paramedic and this course is the perfect stepping stone.
 The course offers work experience so you really can go out and see first-hand what your preferred profession might be.
-The Emergency Medical Technician course is optional, and the tutors here take the time out to give feedback which really helped me along.

 DETAILED COURSE OUTLINE

 Anatomy & Physiology

 - Describe the structure and function of a typical animal cell.